RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 ![chainlist-testnet-connect-metmask](../../static/img/testnet-wallet-config/chainlist-testnet-connect-2.png)

-3. Click on _Connect Wallet_ and then choose Metamask.
-Allow to connect to Metamask wallet by confirming the Metamask notifications.
+3. Click on _Connect Wallet_ and then choose MetaMask.
+Allow to connect to MetaMask wallet by confirming the MetaMask notifications.

 ![chainlist-testnet-connect-metmask](../../static/img/testnet-wallet-config/chainlist-testnet-connect-3.png)